-1.6 Cash and cash equivalents
+Note 1.6.
+Cash and cash equivalents

-For the purposes of the Balance sheet and Cash flow statement, Cash and cash equivalents comprise balances with less than three months' maturity.
+For the purposes of the Balance Sheet and Cash Flow Statement, Cash and cash equivalents comprise balances with less than three months' maturity.

-1.7 Property, plant and equipment
+Note 1.7.
+Property, plant and equipment

 Property, plant and equipment is included at historical purchase cost less depreciation and any impairment allowance.
 Historical cost includes expenditure that is directly attributable to the acquisition of the items.
-The value of land is not depreciated.
 Depreciation is calculated using the straight line method to allocate the difference between the cost and expected residual value over their estimated useful lives, as follows: